 Farmers in Delta can plant cereal grasses, clover, or annual forage grasses as cover crop.
 Cover crops can be under-seed into growing crops (e.g., cereal grains and silage corn) or planted after cash crops (e.g., beans, peas, and potatoes) are harvested.
-In 2009, farmers received \$50/acre for seeding cover crops before August 31 and \$45/acre for seeding them between September 1 and October 9.
+In 2010, farmers received between \$40 and \$55/acre to seed winter cover crops.
+The majority of cover crops are seeded in late summer and early fall.

-The foliage of cover crops provides ground cover, preventing rain-induced soil erosion, while the roots increase soil porosity and break up compaction.
+The foliage of cover crops provides ground cover, preventing raininduced soil erosion, while the roots increase soil porosity and break up compaction.
 Cereal cover crops scavenge nutrients that would otherwise leach from the soil during heavy winter rains.
 The cover crop can be incorporated in spring as a green manure to increase soil organic matter.
 Soil organic matter improves soil structure, increases the water holding capacity of soil, and increases the infiltration of water.
 Clover cover crops can fix nitrogen and offset the need to use synthetic fertilizers.
 While directly improving soil health, cover crops can also provide many other agricultural benefits.
 Cover crops can shade weeds and some (such as barley) release allelopathic compounds that inhibit weed growth, reducing the farmer's dependence on chemical controls.

 Cover crops mainly benefit herbivorous waterfowl, providing them with a protein rich food source during staging and wintering periods.
 Lesser Snow Geese, American Wigeon, Northern Pintail, Mallard, and Trumpeter Swans are all species that frequently feed on winter cover crops.
-To a lesser extent, Canada Geese, Cackling Geese, Greater White-fronted Geese.

-Tundra Swans, and Green-winged Teal feed on cover crops.
+To a lesser extent, Canada Geese, Cackling Geese, Greater White-fronted Geese, Tundra Swans, and Green-winged Teal feed on cover crops.
 Several species of shorebird have been identified using cover crop fields as well.
 Wilson's Snipe use the dense vegetation of early planted cover crops as shelter and Dunlin and Black-bellied Plover have been observed feeding on invertebrates on grazed cover crop fields.
 In one instance, a group of 18 Northern Harriers was observed roosting in an oat cover crop that had grown higher than 50 cm.